toobaditstaken/liri-node-app/README.md

 # Instructions on how to use Liri

-  *Open Your terminal such as bash or vs code terminal *Select one of the lines of code above
+  * Open Your terminal such as bash or vs code terminal
+  * Select one of the lines of code above
-  *Enjoy getting your information!
+  * Enjoy getting your information!

 # Software to create Liri

-javascript
+javascript,
-VS code
+VS code,
-GitBash
-Git
+GitBash,
+Git,
 NodeJS